NoxUltima/eliph/README.md

 # This is Zenith.

-A new language based on JavaScript (JS) and Python, and compiles to JS, expanded and modified with lots of new shorthands and alternative syntaxes inspired by newer programming languages, including those which compile to JavaScript, and borrowing a few concepts from languages such as TypeScript, Flow, F# and Haskell.
+A new language extending the features of JavaScript, and compiles to JS, expanded and modified with lots of new shorthands and alternative syntaxes, and borrowing a few concepts from languages such as TypeScript, Python, Java, Flow, F# and Haskell.

 ## History of the language